rmh03/music_genre_classification/README.txt

     evaluation/
         (Scripts for evaluating models and saving results) model/
-        (Scripts for model creation, training, and saving) utils/
+        (Scripts forreation, training, and saving)
+    utils/
         (Utility scripts such as configuration and logging)